Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions: Closure Tests

 \section{Closure Tests}

 We validate the momentum–space extraction with three closure tests that mirror the steps of the pipeline: a cross–section–level closure using pseudo–data generated with fixed–target kinematics; a closure on the convolution kernel \(S(q_T)\); and a closure on the intrinsic profile \(s(k)\).
 The latter two follow the inverse–integration workflow of Sec.~\ref{sec:methodology}.
 Once a DNN is trained, both \(S(q_T)\) and \(s(k)\) can be sampled on arbitrarily fine meshes in \(q_T\) or \(k\); they are therefore not limited by sparse experimental binning.
-The cross–section closure is displayed in Fig.~\ref{fig:cross_section_closure}, while the \(S(q_T)\) and \(s(k)\) closures appear in Fig.~\ref{fig:SqT_sk_closure}.
+An example of one of the basic cross–section closure tests is displayed in Fig.~\ref{fig:cross_section_closure} using experimental kinematics and errors, while the \(S(q_T)\) and \(s(k)\) closures appear in Fig.~\ref{fig:SqT_sk_closure}.
+We emphasize that the latter (Stage-II closure test) is a level-0 (noiseless) inverse-operator validation designed to isolate inversion bias; statistical fluctuations are instead propagated through the replica ensemble, which provides the higher-level uncertainty on the reconstructed $s(x,k_\perp,Q)$ which is studied in the end-to-end closure tests.